chg-training/chg-training-resources/docs/overview.md

 Welcome!
-This folder contains course materials (practicals, notes and datasets) that were developed for the taught statistics component of the [Genomic Medicine and Statistics](https://www.well.ox.ac.uk/study/gms) course at the Wellcome Centre for Human Genetics, University of Oxford.
+This folder contains course materials (practicals, notes and datasets) that were developed for the taught statistics component of the [Genomic Medicine and Statistics](https://www.well.ox.ac.uk/study/gms) course at the Centre for Human Genetics, University of Oxford.
 The content is a mixture of training on bioinformatics, computational and statistical genomics.

 Content on this site is publicly available under the terms of the [MIT license](LICENSE.md).